 Iodine is a metal which is found while mining.
 Iodine is required for your thyroid to function normally.
-This metal is therefore added in very small amounts to table salt to ensure adequate dietary sources are available to prevent thyroid problems, such as Grave's Disease.
+This metal is therefore added in very small amounts to table salt (which is also mined) to ensure adequate dietary sources are available to prevent thyroid problems, such as Grave's Disease.
 Iodized salt should not be used for canning, as it will give a bitter, metallic taste to your food.
 Iodine in high doses can be toxic.

 Sea salt is evaporated sea water, wich contains salt and other metals including mercury and is not the best salt for human consumtpions.
 Himalayan pink salt has many mineral impurities, and may or may not be good for you depending on what kind you get.

 Erratic shifting is very different than gears not engaging or slipping.
 Erratic shifting is usually due to hydraulic modulators which are electronically controlled.
-The problem is usually that an electronic input is being interfered with; this could be either a conputer input or a worn or shorted wire.
+The problem is usually that an electronic input is being interfered with; this could be either a computer input or a worn or shorted wire.
 Because this problem is electrical in origin, it may even be a battery with a bad cell not providing enough voltage, or an alternator not providing enough voltage.
 I would recommend taking the car to a car parts store and letting them check the electrical system before letting your mechanic do anything to the transmission.
 Modulators do fail on occasion, but it is very rare.
 Gears not shifting or not engaging would be more consistent with a clogged transmission filter, worn clutch disks or low transmission fluid, which would require further evaluation by a transmission shop.

 Medications that cause vasodilation will cause blood to pool in the veins of the lower extremities (your toes), making it unavailable to central circulation (your heart), which provides blood to your brain.
 Medications that would cause this include: blood pressure medications, such as non-selective beta blockers and alpha blockers, nitrates for chest pain, medications to shrink the prostate, some anti-depressants, and others.